PrefectHQ/prefect/docs/contributing/adding-db-migrations.md

+---
+description: How to add a database migration to Prefect.
+tags:
+    - contributing
+    - database
+    - migrations
+    - SQLite
+    - PostgreSQL
+---

 # Adding Database Migrations
 To make changes to a table, first update the SQLAlchemy model in `src/prefect/server/database/orm_models.py`.
-For example if you wanted to add a new column to the `flow_run` table, you would add a new column to the `FlowRun` model:
+For example, if you wanted to add a new column to the `flow_run` table, you would add a new column to the `FlowRun` model:

 ```python